-Badminton, Korea Open Super 500: Malvika Bansod, Aakarshi Kashyap bow out in opening round
+Badminton, Korea Open Super 500: Indian campaign ends in Seoul as Bansod, Kashyap, Chaliha exit

+The Indian challenge ended in the opening round for its remaining contenders at the 2024 Korea Open Super 500 on Wednesday.

-Indian shuttlers Malvika Bansod and Aakarshi Kashyap, on Wednesday, bowed out of the 2024 Korea Open Super 500 in the opening round of the women’s singles event.
+Women’s singles shuttlers Ashmita Chaliha, Malvika Bansod and Aakarshi Kashyap all exited in the opening round after losing their respective matches.

-Bansod won the opening game 21-18, but world No 18 Kjaersfeldt fought back to with the next two 21-15, 21-17 and knock out the Indian shuttler.
+Bansod won the opening game 21-18, but world No 18 Kjaersfeldt fought back to win the next two 21-15, 21-17 and knock out the Indian shuttler.

+Chaliha was up against Thailand’s Pornpawee Chochuwong and was soon blown away by the prowess of the world No 17 who needed 34 minutes to beat the India 21-8, 21-13.

 Meanwhile, world No 39 Kashyap lost out to Denmark’s Line Christophersen by an identical 21-15, 21-15 scoreline.